yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/modular-script.md

 # Modularize script

-Cocos Creator allows you split the code into multiple script files and they can be called by each other.
-To realize this, you need to know how to define and use the module in Cocos Creator.
+Cocos Creator allows you to split the code into multiple script files and they can be called by each other.
+To implement this, you need to know how to define and use the module in Cocos Creator.
 This step is called **modularize** for short.

 If you are not sure what modularization can do, you can consider it as:
 - `include` in C/C++
-- C# 中的 `using`
+- `using` in C#
 - `import` in Java and Python
 - `<link>`in HTML

-Modularization enable you to reference other script files in Cocos Creator:
+Modularization enables you to reference other script files in Cocos Creator:
 - Access parameters exported from other files
-- Call method other files exported with
+- Call method other files that have been exported
-- Use type other files exported in
+- Use type other files that have been exported
 - Use or inherit other Components

-JavaScript in Cocos Creator uses the CommonJS standard that is almost the same asNode.js to realize modularization, in short:
+JavaScript in Cocos Creator uses the Common JS standard that is almost the same as Node.js to realize modularization, in short:
 - Each individual script file forms a module
 - Each module is an individual action scope
 - Reference other modules in the **synchronized** `require` method